g0aty/SickoMenu/FEATURES.md

 - **Disable Lights and auto-move switches** Automatically moves lights switches so it's harder for players to fix
 - **Infinite mushroom mixup** Activates mushroom mixup forever

+>[!NOTE]
+>If you spam sabotages, there is a high chance you will be detected by anticheat.
+>

 ## 🚪 Doors
 <img width="400" height="300" alt="Screenshot 2025-09-12 161307" src="https://github.com/user-attachments/assets/4a19c64e-086c-4039-812a-b31b322228ea" />